-There are no hard and firm rules as to the number of locations you need or how long they have been operating prior to franchising.
-Your business experience and that of your management team will have some impact and often is determinant and, while it is possible to have a single unit, having multiple locations successfully operating in several markets is preferable as further validates the viability of the concept.
+There are no hard rules about the number of locations you need, or how long they have been operating prior to franchising.
+Your business experience and that of your management team will have some impact and often is determinant and, while it is possible to have a single unit, having multiple locations successfully operating in several markets is preferable, as it further validates the viability of the concept.

 Successful operating locations, while essential, have limits in evaluating franchisability if the concept is a “single market” phenomenon.
 When you are dealing with a concept that has never traveled, it is important to understand if it has the capability of success elsewhere.
 Care needs to be taken if the prototype locations or their venues are so unique that they would be difficult to replicate in other markets.
-Using locations in Times Square is generally of little value if the proposed franchises will be in rural markets where the same level of traffic does not exist.
-Similarly, if you are franchising a concept built on a 900 square foot limited service business but instead are franchising a 2,500 square foot full-service concept, your analysis will suffer from similar limitations.
+Using a location in Times Square for your analysis is generally of little value if the proposed franchises will be in rural markets where the same level of traffic does not exist.
+Similarly, if you are franchising a concept built on a 900-square-foot limited service business, but instead are franchising a 2,500 square foot full-service concept, your analysis will suffer from similar limitations.
 Modeling locations and markets is essential to understanding the economic investment and viability of the business to be franchised, and enables you to know, not guess, at the operational requirements of running the business and what will be required to support the franchisee to enable them and their staff to deliver on your brand promise.

 The Systematization of the Business

 A brand is more than a business trade name.
 A brand includes every aspect of the customers’ experience with the brand.
 Branding allows you to anticipate the experience you will have before you go into any Starbucks or Wal-Mart or Toys R Us.

 We each base our brand expectations on our own shopping experience and on the recommendations we receive from our friends.
 Our expectations are also influenced by what we learn in the media, including social media, and from the advertising and publicity a company garners.